,

 On transition to Reception, all SEND children should have a Person Centred Review.

-When pupils transfer to their next year group, relevant staff and the SENDCO will meet to pass on all important information about the children – their educational and welfare needs.
-A 'Transition Action Plan' will then be produced with staff, parents and pupil (where relevant) and monitored by the SENDCO.
+When pupils transfer to their next year group, relevant staff and the Inclusion lead will meet to pass on all important information about the children – their educational and welfare needs.
+A 'Transition Action Plan' will then be produced with staff, parents and pupil (where relevant) and monitored by the Inclusion lead.

-On transition to Secondary school, the SENDCO will liaise with staff from the secondary schools to arrange a Person Centred Review for staff, parents and the pupil.
+On transition to Secondary school, the Inclusion lead will liaise with staff from the secondary schools to arrange a Person Centred Review for staff, parents and the pupil.
 Some pupils will need additional visits to their secondary school and this can be arranged.

 • HOW WILL PUPILS WITH SEND BE TAUGHT?